HTMLGuyLLC/jPack/README.md

 ```

 ### -Type Checks
-_Check the data type of a value with more specificity than typeof or built-in functions_
+_Check the data type of a value with more specificity than typeof or vanilla JS functions_

 - .isDataObject(object, array, bool, bool, bool): boolean //validates that an object contains data and not a dom element, array, null or anything else that would normally return true when you call typeof